rust-lang/book/nostarch/chapter05.md

 ### Refactoring with Structs: Adding More Meaning

-Here is where we bring in `struct`s.
+Here is where we bring in structs.
 We can transform our tuple into a data type with a name for the whole as well as names for the parts:

 Filename: src/main.rs